Learning Support Program

-Since all children are equally valued by God, the Student Support Team (SST) provides additional academic support to qualified students with learning disabilities.
+Since all children are equally valued by God, the Learning Support Program (LSP) provides additional academic support to qualified students with learning disabilities.